You know me. I usually turn to science to figure out if an ingredient is good or bad.

-What’s Isopropyl Myristate and why is in my cosmetics anyway?
+What The Heck Is Isopropyl Myristate and why is it in my Skincare Anyway?

 Is Isopropyl Myristate comedogenic?